What is Common Stock? (And Related Terms)

 When raising venture capital, companies can raise equity, debt, or some combination of the two.
 In this article, we’ll dive deeper into equity-based capital, and in the future will go over debt and hybrid securities.

-Common stock is the simplest form of equity issued.
-Common stock has several characteristics:
+Common stock is the simplest form of equity issued and has several key characteristics:

 - It cannot be converted into another security like a convertible note

 - Dividends can be paid without any limits, but only when declared by a board of directors

 - Upon liquidation, common stockholders are last in priority in asset distribution

 In the venture ecosystem, common stock is a fairly common form of financing for startups, especially in Series A and onwards in terms of rounds of financing.
 Common stock is generally held by the founders of a company.
 Common stock, however, has numerous downsides.
 Non-Preferred stock lies at the bottom of the “capital stack.”The capital stack is an overview of who has invested in or lent a company capital.
 Being at the bottom of the capital stack means common stockholders get paid out last.
 Additionally, common stock lacks numerous rights, preferences, and protections and does not include a liquidation preference (which we will shortly go over).
 That’s where preferred stock comes in.